evennia/evennia/evennia/contrib/README.md

   time to pass depending on if you are walking/running etc.
 * Talking NPC (Griatch 2011) - A talking NPC object that offers a menu-driven conversation tree.
+* Traits (Whitenoise, Griatch 2021) - Properties for handling and tracking changing RPG skill and stat values.
 * Tree Select (FlutterSprite 2017) - A simple system for creating a branching EvMenu with selection options sourced from a single multi-line string.